|

 This website will show you how our government is supposed to work; then you can make informed decisions when voting, and when choosing those you want to represent you.
 Retired US Supreme Court Justice Sandra Day O'Connor initiated this website http://www.icivics.org/ to help schools inform & teach students about our US government.
 You are never too old to learn things that are fascinating, things you have forgotten, and things you never learned in school about our government.

-Watch one of PDF's more than 30 online seminars on a wide variety of PD topics for free on this website http://www.pdf.org/en/pd_online_education
+Watch one of PDF's the online seminars on a wide variety of PD topics for free on this website http://www.pdf.org/en/pd_online_education

 All events/seminars are available for you to view from the comfort of your own home, 24 hours a day, seven days a week.
 You can learn more about Parkinson’s symptoms, progression, treatments, and management.
 Whether you are a person touched by Parkinson's disease or a health care professional, they have a course for you.
 Join live or watch recorded seminars on their website at anytime.